ruslandoga/pitch2/pitch.md

 # Team

 - Ruslan Doga: Co-Founder & CEO — responsible for overall product strategy and development.
-Background in Open-Source Software development for [Plausible Insights,](https://plausible.io) worked on Smart City project in Dornbirn, Austria.
+Background in Open-Source Software development for [plausible.io.](https://plausible.io)
 - Rail Akhmetov: Co-Founder & CCO — responsible for commercial operations and strategic alliances.
 Background in investments at $30b conglomerate with assets across the metals and mining, telecoms, technology and internet sectors.

 ---